zilmarinen/Deltille/README.md

 # Deltille
 Deltille is a Swift library for working with hexagonal and triangular grid systems.
 It provides robust data structures and utilities to make grid based development simple, accurate, and efficient.

+Hexagonal and triangular grids are deeply related through duality:

+- Every hexagonal grid can be subdivided into equilateral triangles, forming a triangular grid.
+- Conversely, the dual graph of a triangular grid is a hexagonal grid and vice versa.
+- This makes them complementary representations of the same underlying space.
+You can often solve problems easily by switching between them.

+By supporting both grid types in a unified API, Deltille lets you take advantage of this relationship making it easier to build flexible systems for geometry, navigation, or procedural generation.

 ## Features
 - Hexagonal & Triangular Grids – Supports both coordinate systems.
 - Coordinate Conversion – Easily convert between 2D Cartesian coordinates and 3D hexagonal grid coordinates.
-- Neighbour & Vertex Navigation – Convenient methods for traversing edge neighbours, and corner vertices.
+- Neighbour & Vertex Navigation – Convenient methods for traversing edge neighbours and corner vertices.
 - Scaling & Transformations – Built-in support for scaling grid space and handling grid math such as subdivision and rotation.
 - Composable API – Designed to integrate cleanly into games, simulations, and visualization tools.

-## Relationship Between Hexagonal and Triangular Grids
-Hexagonal and triangular grids are deeply related through duality:

-- Every hexagonal grid can be subdivided into equilateral triangles, forming a triangular grid.
-- Conversely, the dual graph of a triangular grid is a hexagonal grid, and vice versa.
-- This makes them complementary representations of the same underlying space.
-You can often solve problems easily by switching between them.

-By supporting both grid types in a unified API, Deltille lets you take advantage of this relationship making it easier to build flexible systems for geometry, navigation, or procedural generation.

 # Installation
 To install using Swift Package Manager, add this to the `dependencies:` section in your Package.swift file: